dctdevelop/syrusbt-sample/README.md

-# Syrus Bluetooth Communication Example
+# Syrus Bluetooth Communication Example Using Cordova

 ## Requisites
 An Android or iOS device with Bluetooth 4.1